 Manufactured by XOi Technologies

 No matter how well designed an HVAC system may be, if it is not properly maintained it will become increasingly inefficient over time.
 XOi Technologies hopes to combat this by arming field technicians with smart glasses; connecting them to an online network of HVAC experts.
-The glasses transmit video in real-time, allowing multiple technicians to inspect and diagnose a system remotely, ensuring it is running as efficiently as possible, while automatically generating a detailed service report for the owner.
+The glasses transmit video in real time, allowing multiple technicians to inspect and diagnose a system remotely while automatically generating a detailed service report for the owner.
 This innovative software is compatible with many popular brands of smart glasses, including realwear, Vuzix and GoPro.

 Manufactured by GatorDuct